idubrov/MinecraftMod/README.md

 [Batteries](docs/electric_stuff.md) make a terrible fuel (What have your parents told you about burning batteries?), smell _interesting_, but are needed for all electrical items.
 [Electric Tools](docs/electric_stuff.md) are faster than normal tools _and_ mine a bigger area.
-Have you ever felt that your netherite armour doesn't protect you enough?
+Have you ever felt that your netherite armor doesn't protect you enough?
 Have you ever wanted to have a neverending regen effect?
 If so, get your [Power Armor](docs/electric_stuff.md) today!

+### Rice Crop and Banana Bush
+Sushi!
+Rice pudding!
+Mats!
+All of these can be made with the rice plant!
+A major food source, kind of annoying to grow, rice is essential for any self-respecting foodie!
+[Rice Crop](docs/plants.md), [Banana Bush](docs/plants.md)

 ### New Food Recipes
 [Fruit salads](docs/food.md), [smoothies](docs/food.md), and more!
 What else could you ask for?